kevin-coyle/dockerwordpress/readme.md

 ###Database Settings

-By default the script creates a database called `drupal7` with the root username and root for the password. (please note this does not intend to be production safe).
+By default the script creates a database called `wordpress` with the root username and root for the password. (please note this does not intend to be production safe).